 Quench your thirst for quality craft drinks at the source.

 Begin the day in sunny downtown The Dalles, the largest city in the Gorge.
-Get your caffeine fix at Kainos Coffee, a specialty coffee roaster that partners with a variety of charities.
 Head west to Union Street for access to the Riverfront Trail, perfect for a scenic morning stroll.

 Enjoy lunch at The Riv in a 1900s stone church.
 The restaurant serves farm-to-table meals, as well as monthly pop-up events hosted by Rooted Event Co.
 Ramble through downtown to Oregon’s oldest bookstore, Klindt’s Booksellers & Stationers.
 Sips await at 15 Mile Winery, featuring grapes grown on a homestead estate.